 Businesses that follow the Guidelines are likely to satisfy Google and the provisions of the Australian Consumer Law.
 However, businesses and bloggers should become familiar with the deceptive trade practice provisions of the Australian Consumer Law, before giving any public endorsement the green light.

-Manage your disclosure requirements with BlogSafe.
-Click here to find out more or order now.
+Manage your disclosure requirements with our unique BlogSafe product.
+Contact us to find out more.